suganyamanickam2692-oss/Data-Job_Market-and-Skill-Demand-Analysis/README.md

 The project requires the following software and libraries:

-Windows 10/11 or any compatible operating system.
+Windows 10/11 or any compatible operating system

-Python 3.9 or above.
+Python 3.9 or above

-Jupyter Notebook / Google Colab.
+Jupyter Notebook / Google Colab

-Power BI Desktop.
+Power BI Desktop

 ## Authors